 Innovative Seismic Engineer Steven Tipping Dies at 69

-Seismic engineer Steven B. Tipping, an ENR Newsmaker in 2013 and 2007, died suddenly on Aug.
-11, collapsing near the end of a mountain bike ride.
+Seismic engineer Steven B. Tipping, an ENR Newsmaker in 2007 and 2013, died suddenly on Aug.
+11, collapsing near the end of a mountain-bike ride.
 He was 69 years old.

+Tipping, president of the 30-plus-person firm he founded in 1983, was named a Newsmaker in 2007 for an inventive corrugated-metal shear-wall assembly engineered to reduce dramatically the cost of building quake-resistant multi-unit housing of up to six stories.

 Creative Force

-Another novel Tipping project is the 680 Folsom Street building, which has a 14-story pivoting structural-concrete spine founded on a base isolator.
-The lateral system is engineered to minimize damage in a temblor (ENR 10/14/13 p.
+Another novel Tipping project is the 680 Folsom Street building, which has a 14-story, pivoting structural-concrete spine founded on a base isolator.
+The lateral system is engineered to minimize damage in the event of a temblor (ENR 10/14/13 p.
 10).
-The high-tech assembly is fashioned after an ancient pagoda’s wooden shinbashira.
+The high-tech assembly is fashioned after an ancient pagoda's wooden shinbashira, or central pillar.

 A few years ago, Tipping decided to do some research of his own by base-isolating the upper-level expansion of his Berkeley office building, about a half-mile from the Hayward Fault.
 The building's performance during a major quake will be recorded, thanks to instrumentation provided under a state program.